 The college offers free noncredit courses in several areas; please see the Noncredit listings at the end of Course Descriptions for courses in Basic Skills (ESBS), Disabled Students Programs and Services (DSPN), and Vocational (VOCN).
-For English as a Second Language Noncredit (ESLN and ESLV) courses, please see the ESL listings.
+For English as a Second Language Noncredit (ESLN) courses, please see the ESL listings.
 For Nursing Education Vocational (VOCN) courses, please see Nursing Education (NE) listings.
-Since no credit is awarded for noncredit courses, these courses appear without student unit values in this catalog.
+No credit is awarded for noncredit courses.
 Noncredit courses have no prerequisites or repeatability restrictions, and vary in the number of hours of instruction offered.